TomDemeranville/i2-workshop-2016/README.md

 <li><img src="http://alainna.org/orcid/clip_image038.jpg" alt="Screen shot: the request/response section on the right side of the screen displays access token details." width="288" align="right" border="0" />Note that you are provided with additional information in the <strong>Request/Response </strong>section on the right side of the screen, such as the name and ORCID iD of the user who granted permission, the lifespan of the token (20 years), and the scope for  which the token is valid.<br />&nbsp; <br />&nbsp; </li>
 </ol>
 <div clear="all" />

+<h2><a name="5.5"></a>5.5  Congratulations.
+You now have an authenticated ORCID</h2>
+<p>Well done.
+For integrations that just require ORCID ids for their own systems and don't intend to update the registry, this is all that is needed.
+Implementing this on your own system should be easy!</p>

 <p align="right" style="font-size:9px"><a href="#top">-top-</a></p>

 <!--